Join us for a morning to explore the wild world of plants, animals, and water!

 Our environmental education programs are outdoor classroom days.
 As such, we seek to reinforce and provide real-world applications to the concepts you are learning or will learn in the classroom.
 We want you to be our partners in these endeavors!
 So, we also appreciate when you, the teachers, work with us on-site by connecting what we are doing to things you have already done or learned in the classroom.
 Please prepare yourself and your students to come for a day of questions and learning!

 For Belk Observatory programs for high school and college, visit our visit our Belk education program page.
-Our spring and fall seasons fill quickly!
-Request in advance; now scheduling for spring 2019.

 A la carte programs for preK – 5th grade: